HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 10.1.sec=We are committed to protect your information and keep your identity as confidential as possible, however total confidentiality cannot be guaranteed.

 10.2.sec=Except as required by law, you will not be identified by name or by any other direct personal identifier.
-The data collected through the app will be encrypted on the smartphone, transferred electronically and stored securely on the Synapse data repository and analysis platform using Amazon-Web Cloud Services.
+The data collected through the app will be encrypted on the smartphone, transferred electronically and stored securely on the {StoragePlatform.Name.Short} data repository and analysis platform using Amazon-Web Cloud Services.

 10.3.sec=Your contact information, including your name and e-mail address will be stored separately from the study data.
 We will use a random code number instead of your name on all your study data..
 This code cannot be used to directly identify you.
 Information about the code will be kept in a secure system.